or call free on 0800 61 66 81

 Your solicitor will explain the duties of a Litigation Friend and help you decide who is best placed to do the job.

-From the outset your solicitor will consider the appointment of a qualified case manager to liaise with your baby or child’s medical team and carry out an early independent needs assessment ('INA').
+From the outset your solicitor will consider the appointment of a qualified case manager to liaise with your baby or child’s medical team and carry out an immediate needs assessment ('INA').

 The INA will set out the most appropriate rehabilitation package for your child.
 This may change over time to reflect his or her changing needs.